CanadianADLlab/UnityXRTools/README.md

 <br>
 GameObejct Right -> the mesh of the right hand that will be turned on.
 In the example scenes the hand is set up to be holding the object in the scene.
 <br>
-bool IsTwoHands -> if theres a secondary grab enable this lets you attatch to more hands for the secondary attatch
+bool IsTwoHands -> if there’s a secondary grab enable this lets you attach to more hands for the secondary attach
 <br>
 GameObject SecondaryLeftHandMesh -> secondary mesh that gets enabled upon grabbing left
 <br>